Generated Allegheny Plateau creek valley scene representing Tionesta Creek in Pennsylvania, not an exact location photo

 Backup water

-Lynch gauge corridor
+Lynch gauge area

 Best used as the flow and creek-character checkpoint for the day.
 Verify actual public pull-offs and posted property before treating the immediate gauge area as your main access.